-Revenues and expenditures reported under the Food Distribution Program represent current year value received and current year distribution, respectively.
-TPAF Pension Contributions represents the amount paid by the State on behalf of the School District for the year ended June 30, 2014.
-TPAF Social Security Contributions represents the amount reimbursed by the State for the employer's share of social security contributions for TPAF members for the year ended June 30, 2015.
+Revenues and expenditures reported under the Food Distribution Program represent current year value received and current year distributions respectively.
+The amount reported as TPAF Pension Contributions represents the amount paid by the state on behalf of the School District for the year ended June 30, 2016.
+TPAF Social Security Contributions represents the amount reimbursed by the state for the employer's share of social security contributions for TPAF members for the year ended June 30, 2016.